Most of us tend to care about our credit scores when we need to apply for an auto loan, a mortgage, or a personal loan.

 If you find an error in your credit report, submit a dispute with the credit bureau right away.

 The credit bureau legally has only 30 days to respond.
-You can get free access to your credit score here.
+You can get access to your credit score here.

 A single error on your credit score could lower your score by 100 points or more and cost you thousands in extra interest charges.